Preventive Maintenance in the Tyre Industry: Equipment, Schedules & CMMS

 What is preventive maintenance in the tyre industry?

-Preventive maintenance in the tyre industry is a structured programme of scheduled inspections, servicing, and part replacements performed on manufacturing equipment — curing presses, internal mixers, calenders, tyre building machines, and extruders — at regular intervals or usage milestones, before failures occur.
-The goal is to extend equipment life, reduce unplanned downtime, improve product quality, and keep the plant running safely and efficiently.
+A structured programme of scheduled inspections, servicing, and part replacements performed on manufacturing equipment at regular intervals or usage milestones, before failures occur.

-What equipment needs the most attention in a tyre plant maintenance programme?
+What equipment needs the most attention in a tyre plant?

-How does CMMS software improve preventive maintenance in tyre manufacturing?
+How does CMMS software improve PM in tyre manufacturing?

-A CMMS automates PM scheduling, generates work orders automatically when PM triggers are reached, enforces digital checklists with photo proof of completion, links spare parts to PM tasks to prevent stockouts, and tracks KPIs like PM compliance rate, MTBF, and MTTR in real time.
-Plants that use CMMS software consistently outperform those using manual or spreadsheet systems — achieving higher PM completion rates, lower maintenance costs, and better equipment availability.
+A CMMS automates scheduling, generates work orders when triggers are reached, enforces digital checklists, links spare parts to PM tasks, and tracks KPIs in real time.

-What is a good PM compliance rate target for a tyre manufacturing plant?
+What is a good PM compliance rate for a tyre plant?

 What is the difference between preventive and predictive maintenance in tyre plants?